 This course, although looking specifically at the experiences of women, is not for girls only.
-If you are a student interested in exploring the world through film and open minded enough to be interested in social change, this course is for you.
+If you are a student interested in exploring the world of women’s studies through viewing several films and open-minded enough to explore issues involving women’s issues and social change, this course is for you.

-Adult themes are explored in a direct and mature manner in this course.
+Note: Adult themes are explored directly and maturely in this course and the films viewed.
 This material may not be appropriate for middle school or early high school students.

 Students will demonstrate an understanding of challenging stereotypes by describing the nature of stereotypes and their impact on girls, and analyzing the function of role models in society.